Americans may love football, but did you know its origins are in medieval England?

 On Nov.
 23, 1876, representatives from Harvard, Yale, Princeton, and Columbia met in Springfield, Massachusetts to create the first rules for American football at what is now called the Massasoit Convention.

-As for why the word "football" is still used to refer to the American game, when a foot is rarely used, Moore says it likely stuck because the creators believed they were still playing football even after they tweaked the game and the rules.
+As for why the word "football" is still used to refer to the American game, even though a foot is rarely used, Moore says it likely stuck because the creators believed they were still playing football even after they tweaked the game and its rules.
 "So, there was no need or desire to change the name," he says.

 Copyright 2026 NPR